stolostron/compute-operator/README.md

    identityHash: <identityhash>
 ```

-5. Create APIBinding to the compute-apis APIExport in the location workspace
+5. Create APIBinding to the compute-apis APIExport in the location workspace.
+Location workspace is the workspace where synctarget is created.

-Edit the file hack/compute/apibinding_location_vw.yaml spec.reference.workspace.path to point at the workspace you created above in [Generating a kubeconfig for your kcp cluster](#generating-a-kubeconfig-for-your-kcp-cluster)
+Edit the file hack/compute/apibinding.yaml spec.reference.workspace.path to point at the workspace you created above in [Generating a kubeconfig for your kcp cluster](#generating-a-kubeconfig-for-your-kcp-cluster)

 Edit the spec.acceptedPermissionClaims.identityHash with the value you got in the step 4